Kate Shelley: Legacy

-Original steel trestle on the left; new concrete/steel bridge (under construction) on the right.
+Original steel trestle on the left; new concrete/steel bridge on the right under construction in August 2008.

 The Kate Shelley Railroad Museum was built in same location where the Moingona railroad depot was situated in 1881.
 The Shelley family donated a collection of letters and papers of family members of Shelley, 1860–1911, to Iowa State University.
 The timetable accents for Metra's Union Pacific West Line are printed in "Kate Shelley Rose" pink.

 The original high steel bridge nicknamed the Kate Shelley High Bridge (officially called the Boone Viaduct) still stands.
 In 2009, the Union Pacific Railroad completed a new concrete and steel one next to it and christened it the Kate Shelley Bridge.

 The Iowa poet and politician, John Brayshaw Kaye, wrote a poem in Shelley's honor called, "Our Kate", in his collection Songs of Lake Geneva (1882).

 Margaret Wetterer wrote a children's book called Kate Shelley and the Midnight Express in 1990 telling Shelley's story.
 It was featured in an episode of the children's television program Reading Rainbow.